Destination

 Glorious sunset on a flat sea.
 Passage to Gan.

 The only real excitement was crossing the very busy shipping lanes just south of Sri Lanka.
 All of the shipping between the Far East and the Mediterranean / Middle East goes past the bottom of Sri Lanka.
 This is part of the marine "highway" that continues through the Straits of Malacca and around Singapore.
-In these defined shipping lanes, we have essentially no right-of-way privileges, but the 3 ships we contacted by VHF radio were happy to alter course to avoid a "close encounter".
+In these defined shipping lanes, us sailboats have essentially no right-of-way privileges, but the 3 ships we contacted by VHF radio were happy to alter course to avoid a "close encounter".

 Our course was almost due southwest, and the winds were all from the west - stronger and a bit north of west to start, and then going light and moving more in front of us.
-Ocelot sails fairly well at 40-45° off the wind but closer than that we usually motorsailed, rolling up the jib but leaving the main up as it continued to provide drive as close as 20° to the wind.
+Ocelot sails fairly well at 40-45° off the wind but closer than that we usually motor‑sailed, rolling up the jib but leaving the main up as it continued to provide drive as close as 20° to the wind.

 March